 If you haven’t read our How It Works section yet, please do so before moving on to Trading Strategies.

-Now that you know what the primary driver is that creates the big volume and price spikes in the penny stock market is, here are a few specific rules and strategies you can use to put yourself in a position to profit from that knowledge.
+Now you know investor awareness campaigns are the primary driver that creates the big volume and price spikes in the penny stock market, here are a few specific rules and strategies you can use to put yourself in a position to profit from that knowledge.

 First, here are a few common sense rules or reminders:

 The OTC Market is like the Wild Wild West.
 There is risk around every corner.

 Only make small investments in Penny Stocks.
 No matter how good a company sounds you never ever invest money you can not afford to lose.

 Memorize these strategies and think about them when ever you trade.